Analysis Program for Automatic Identification System

 • ♦TSAT2 regenerates synchronous data from AIS data at any time interval.

-• – Analysis For Marine Traffic Circumstance and Collision Accidents
+• – Analysis For Marine Traffic Circumstances and Collision Accidents

-• ♦OD (Origin and Destination) survey: marine traffic circumstance such as number of ships and sailing speed is analyzed.
-The survey result is useful to understand the state of maritime traffic.
+• ♦OD (Origin and Destination) survey: Marine traffic situation such as number of ships and sailing speed is analyzed.
+The survey results help us understand the state of maritime traffic.

-• ♦Calculation of OZT (Obstacle Zone by Target: OZT is an area that represents the position of possible collision in the future between given two ships.
-TSAT 2 calculates OZT position, outputs a file and draws the map of OZT position using the outputs file.
-OZT is useful to evaluate collision risk in investigation of collision accidents.
+• ♦Calculation of OZT (Obstacle Zone by Target): OZT is an area that represents the position of possible collision in the future between given two ships.
+TSAT2 calculates the OZT position, outputs a file, and draws the map of the OZT position using the outputs file.
+OZT helps evaluate collision risk in the investigation of collision accidents.

-• ♦Calculation of relative state quantity: TSAT2 calculates relative state quantity between given two ships and outputs a file.
-Relative state quantity is useful to evaluate the navigational condition objectively in investigation of collision accidents.
+• ♦Calculation of relative state quantity: TSAT2 calculates the relative state quantity between two given ships and outputs a file.
+Relative state quantity helps evaluate the navigational condition objectively in investigating collision accidents.

-• ♦Calculation of collision risk: TSAT2 calculates collision risk by indices presented in academic journal.
-Collision risk is useful to investigate of collision accidents.
+• ♦Calculation of collision risk: TSAT2 calculates collision risk by indices presented in academic journals.
+Collision risk helps investigate collision accidents.

 Sample of TSAT2 Viewing